-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional--not external--non-need-based scholarship or grant aid.
+H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 3 10 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 300 \$ 310 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0
+Less Than Full-time Undergrad Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 7 13 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 450 \$ 450 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ O \$ O between July 1, 2005 and June 30, 2006 who started at your institution as first- time students and received a bachelor's degree between July 1, 2005 and June 30, 2006.